consensys-vertical-apps/mmi-defi-adapters/packages/adapters-library/readme-new-adapter.md

 ```

 ### 4.2 Profits
-To get a snapshot of the profits you need to set `method: 'profits'` and provide an `input` field with the `userAddress` and, optionally, `timePeriod`, which will default to one day if left empty.
-Optionally, you can specify a `blockNumber`, but this is not required and the latest will be used and recorded if it's left empty.
+To get a snapshot of the profits, you need to set `method: 'profits'` and provide an `input` field with the `userAddress` and, optionally, `timePeriod`, which will default to one day if left empty.
+Optionally, you can specify a `blockNumber`, but this is not required, and the latest will be used and recorded if it's left empty.
 This will run for all the products of this protocol.

 Example:
 ```